sphinx-doc/sphinx/doc/ext/autodoc.rst

 Docstring preprocessing
 -----------------------

+autodoc provides the following additional events:

+.. event:: autodoc-process-docstring (app, what, name, obj, options, lines)

    .. versionadded:: 0.4

-autodoc provides the following additional event:

-.. event:: autodoc-process-docstring (app, what, name, obj, options, lines)

    Emitted when autodoc has read and processed a docstring.  *lines* is a list of strings -- the lines of the processed docstring -- that the event handler